 The glider is constructed with a top and bottom surface, connected by ribs.
 One top and bottom panel, together with the connecting ribs is called a cell.
 Each cell has an opening on the lower front part.
 The cells fill with air forcing the panels to take the shape dictated by the airfoil (rib) section.
 On either side the wing ends in a stabilizer or wing tip, which provides straight-line (Yaw) stability and produces some outward force to keep span-wise tension.
-The front part of the ribs is made from Trialm Mylar to keep the leading edge shaped at high speeds and in turbulent air.
-It also improves the launch characteristics of the glider.
+The front part of the ribs use APCO's FLEXON batten system to keep the leading edge shaped at high speeds and in turbulent air.
+They also improve the performance and the launch characteristics of the glider.
 The line hook-up points are made of Dyneema or Nylon tape.